bus710/edgex-on-raspberry-pi/30_install_edgex.md

 docker-compose-geneva-ui.yml
 docker-compose-portainer.yml

-# There are several compose files but don't need to use everything to launch for our purpose.
-First of all, ARM64 version should be used for RPI.
-Redis is the choice of DB because of MongoDB's license.
-Security is out of scope in this tutorial.
-With these criteria, we will use "docker-compose-geneva-redis-no-secty-arm64.yml".
+# There are several compose files but we only need one to launch for our purpose.
+# - ARM64 version should be used for RPI.
+# - Redis is the choice of DB because of MongoDB's license.
+# - Security is out of scope in this tutorial.
+# With these criteria, we will use "docker-compose-geneva-redis-no-secty-arm64.yml".

-# Before launch, let's remove the device-virtual and device-rest block in the compose file.
+# Before launch, let's remove the device-virtual and device-rest blocks in the compose file.
 $ vi docker-compose-geneva-redis-no-secty-arm64.yml

 # This command launches the stack but might take couple minutes depends on the network.